-CholesteatomaChronic ear infection - cholesteatoma; Chronic otitis - cholesteatoma
+CholesteatomaChronic ear infection - cholesteatoma; Chronic otitis media - cholesteatoma

 Cholesteatoma is a type of skin cyst that is located in the middle ear and mastoid bone in the skull.